When you insert a DVD media in the drive, right-click on the drive and choose Play from the context menu, the following error may occur.

 "%ProgramFiles%\Windows Media Player\wmplayer.exe" /prefetch:4 /device:DVD "%L"

-How could this problem occur?
+How does this problem occur?

 When the above key is missing or its (default) value data is incorrect, the following error occurs when accessing Play from the DVD drive context menu: